originphp/website/source/docs/queue.md

 $ bin/console db:schema:load queue
 ```

-Then in your `config/application.php` you can set
+Then in your `config/application.php` you can add

 ```php
 use Origin\Job\Queue;